Paul O'Neill (producer)

-Paul O'Neill (February 23, 1956 – April 5, 2017) was an American music composer, producer, lyricist, and guitarist.
+Paul O'Neill (February 23, 1956 – April 5, 2017) was an American composer, lyricist, record producer, and guitarist.
+He was the producer of the progressive metal band Savatage, and the founder of Trans-Siberian Orchestra.

 Career

 Early years

 Paul O'Neill was born in Flushing, Queens, New York City, the second of his parents' ten children.
 His music and literary influences, as well as his own artistic visions, were well established before he began working full-time in the industry in his late teens.
 O'Neill began playing guitar with a number of rock bands in high school and quickly graduated to folk guitar gigs at downtown clubs.
 He took his first serious musical steps in the mid-1970s when he took his first progressive rock band, Slowburn, into Jimi Hendrix's Electric Lady Studios in New York City.
 It was there that he first met engineer Dave Wittman who had the ability to capture on tape the sounds O'Neill was hearing in his head.
 O'Neill ended up shelving the project because he was not happy with final results.
 He later credited Slowburn's initial failure as one of the luckiest things that could have happened to him, for it gave him the opportunity to learn the recording and concert business from the inside out.
 Touring with some of the world's biggest bands gave him insight into how the music industry differed from country to country, and a better sense of history, people and finance than books alone could teach.

 He landed a position at Leber-Krebs Inc., the management company that launched the careers of Aerosmith, AC/DC, Def Leppard, Ted Nugent, New York Dolls, Scorpions, Joan Jett and others.
 Specifically, he worked as the personal assistant of manager David Krebs.
 In the 1980s, O'Neill became a large rock promoter in Japan, promoting every tour of Madonna and Sting in that decade, as well the largest rock festivals in Japan at the time, with such acts as Foreigner, Bon Jovi, Whitesnake, and Ronnie James Dio.